 A study in which neither the subjects (ie, patients) nor the examining healthcare providers (or attending nurses, or any other research staff) know who is taking the test drug and who is taking a control or placebo agent.

 Impairment of sensitivity, especially to touch.

-In MS, the appearance of new symptoms or the aggravation of old ones, lasting at least twenty-four hours (synonymous with attack, relapse, flare-up, or worsening).
+In RMS, the appearance of new symptoms or the aggravation of old ones, lasting at least 24 hours (synonymous with attack, relapse, flare-up, or worsening).

 Condition of weakness in the muscles of the leg caused by poor nerve conduction, which interferes with a person's ability to extend the ankle and walk with a normal pattern.
 The toes touch the ground before the heel, causing the person to trip or lose balance.

-Contrast medium injected prior to MRI scans.
+Contrast medium injected prior to magnetic resonance imaging (MRI) scans.
 It passes through breaches in the blood-brain barrier and is therefore used to highlight new and active lesions.
 The usage of gadolinium greatly enhances the sensitivity of a T1-weighted MRI.

 A person who specializes in gastroenterology, a branch of medicine concerned with the structure, functions, diseases, and pathology of the stomach and intestines.